Adolf Hitler's rise to power: Move towards power (1925–1930)

 On the evening of 14 January 1930, at around ten o'clock, Horst Wessel was fatally shot in the face at point-blank range by two members of the KPD in Friedrichshain.
 The attack occurred after an argument with his landlady, who was a member of the KPD and contacted one of her Rotfront friends, Albert Hochter, who shot Wessel.
 Wessel had penned a song months before which would become a Nazi anthem as the Horst-Wessel-Lied.
 Goebbels seized upon the attack (and the weeks Wessel spent on his deathbed) to publicize the song, and the funeral was used as an anti-Communist propaganda opportunity for the Nazis.
-In May, Goebbels was convicted of "libeling" President Hindenburg and fined 800 marks.
+In May, Goebbels was convicted of "libeling" President Paul von Hindenburg and fined 800 marks.
 The conviction stemmed from a 1929 article by Goebbels in his newspaper Der Angriff.
 In June, Goebbels was charged with high treason by the prosecutor in Leipzig based on statements Goebbels had made in 1927, but after a four-month investigation it came to naught.

 Against this backdrop, Hitler's party gained a significant victory in the Reichstag, obtaining 107 seats (18.3%, 6,409,600 votes) in the September 1930 federal election.
 The Nazis thereby became the second-largest party in Germany, and as historian Joseph Bendersky notes, they essentially became the "dominant political force on the right".

 An unprecedented amount of money was thrown behind the campaign and political success increased the party's momentum as it recorded over 100,000 new members in the next few months following the election.
 Well over one million pamphlets were produced and distributed; sixty trucks were commandeered for use in Berlin alone.
-In areas where Nazi campaigning was less rigorous, the total share of the vote was as low as 9%.
+In areas where campaigning was less rigorous, the total share of the vote was as low as 9%.
 The Great Depression was also a factor in Hitler's electoral success.
-Against this legal backdrop, the SA began its first major anti-Jewish action on 13 October 1930, when groups of Nazi brownshirts smashed the windows of Jewish-owned stores at Potsdamer Platz.
+Against this legal backdrop, the SA began its first major anti-Jewish action on 13 October 1930, when groups of brownshirts smashed the windows of Jewish-owned stores at Potsdamer Platz.